xet7/web/README.md

 This is the web application written using angular.js, jade, less

+**How to report a issue?**
+You've found something that looks weird, you suppose this is a bug?
+In order to speed up issue processing, please include the following information:
+- where it took place (.com / .io / .co)
+- when it took place (example: today 14:00 UTC, please avoid using timezone time and provide time in UTC)
+- screenshot if possible (for UX related issues)
+- console logs if possible (copy-paste the Console output from Ctrl/Cmd+Alt+I)

 **In order to build the web project(on Linux)**

 1. make sure node.js(>=0.10.35) is installed, you can use nvm for this